CCMS-UCSD/GNPSDocumentation/docs/downloadlibraries.md

 With a full list that can be found [here](https://gnps-external.ucsd.edu/gnpslibrary).

-???
-MGF Format for GNPS Library Spectrum
+??? info "MGF Format for GNPS Library Spectrum"
     ```
     BEGIN IONS
     PEPMASS=561.365